Dead End (band): 1984–1990: Formation to disbandment

 Dead End was formed in December 1984 by singer Morrie and guitarist Takahiro, both previously in the band Liar, bassist Crazy Cool Joe coming from the band Rajas, and drummer Tano from Terra Rosa.
 They had their first show in March 1985, at the Osaka Bourbon House in front of almost 500 people.

 In 1986, they went on a nationwide tour called Dademonium Break Tour '86 Vol.1, after which guitarist Takahiro left and was replaced by You from Terra Rosa.
 In June they released their first records, the singles "Replica" and "Worst Song" on the independent label Night Gallery.
 Followed by their debut album Dead Line on June 30, which sold 20,000 copies, a rare achievement for a "house" band not yet signed to a major label.
 To commemorate the release of the album, the band played the Osaka Bourbon House again, and this time had a crowd of 800 people.

-In 1987, drummer Tano left the band due to poor health, just before Dead End signed to major label Victor Entertainment.
-He was replaced by Masafumi Minato from Saber Tiger after an audition held in May, completing the "classic" line-up that remained until their disbandment.
+In 1987, drummer Tano left the band due to poor health, just before Dead End signed to major label Victor Invitation.
+He was replaced by Masafumi Minato from Saber Tiger after an audition held in May, completing the "classic" lineup that remained until their disbandment.
 On September 8 the band released their most successful album Ghost of Romance, which reached No.14 on the Oricon chart.
 At the end of the year Dead End signed with the American label Metal Blade Records for releases of Ghost of Romance and their next album.
 Ghost of Romance was released in December, and although it didn't enter the charts, it received a very good review in Kerrang! magazine.

 On May 21, 1988 Dead End released their third album Shambara, followed by their first major single "Blue Vices" in December.
 That same month Psychoscape, a live video recording from their concert on September 24 at Shibuya Public Hall, was released.
 Shambara was released in the United States on September 1, and like the previous album it did not chart but received good reviews.
 Though music videos of "Danse Macabre" and "Blue Vices" were airing on MTV's Headbangers Ball television program, and their songs had decent airplay on rock radio stations, Morrie notes that "it just happened" and he "was not conscious of the US at that time."